CaptainCrowbar/unicorn-lib/unicorn/file.md

 These functions perform operations that require write access to the file system.

+* `template <typename C> void` **`copy_file`**`(const basic_string<C>& src, const basic_string<C>& dst, uint32_t flags = 0)`

+Copy a file.
+If the `fs_recurse` flag is used, this will copy a directory recursively; otherwise, it will fail if the source file is a directory If the `fs_overwrite` flag is used, an existing file of the same name will be deleted if possible; otherwise, the copy will fail.
+If the existing destination file is a directory, it will only be replaced if the `fs_recurse` flag is also present (regardless of whether the source is a directory).
+Regardless of flags, it will always fail if the source and destination are the same.
+Symbolic links will be copied as links; the linked file will not be copied.

+This will throw `std::system_error` if anything goes wrong.
+This is necessarily a non-atomic operation; there is always the possibility that an interruption or a race condition between threads will leave a partially copied file or directory.

 * `template <typename C> void` **`make_directory`**`(const basic_string<C>& dir, uint32_t flags = 0)`

 Create a directory (with default permissions).
 It will do nothing if the